Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Data Acquisition

 $\epsilon$ is the obliquity of the ecliptic, 23\arcdeg ~26\arcmin ~21\arcsec.406 for the year 2000.
 Using the {\sc atan2} function in FORTRAN or Python with arguments sin($\lambda$) and cos($\lambda$), we obtain the ecliptic longitude in the correct quadrant.

-Table \ref{data} also gives the observed right ascension, declination, ecliptic longitude, and ecliptic latitude of Mars derived from the cross staff measurements, along with the number of reference stars used and the value for each date of the Sun's ecliptic longitude.
+Table \ref{data} also gives the observed right ascension, declination, ecliptic longitude, and ecliptic latitude of Mars, derived from the cross staff measurements, along with the number of reference stars used and the value for each date of the Sun's ecliptic longitude.
 The values of the Sun's longitude were calculated using the second method of \citet[][p.
 80]{Meeus88}.
-This method uses the Sun's mean anomaly, but apparently does {\em not} use the Earth's orbital eccentricity.
-On occasion we desired one more sufficiently bright reference star and used the {\em derived} position of Saturn as that reference position.
+On occasion we desired one more sufficiently bright reference star and used the {\em derived} position of Saturn or Jupiter as the extra reference ``star''.

 Consider two celestial objects with equatorial coordinates ($\alpha _1$, $\delta _1$) and ($\alpha _2$, $\delta _2$).
 The angular separation ($\theta$) between two objects is: